 - Research your local non-profits-feeling wary of a bigger foundation?
 Call your local United Way’s 211 and as for some names of non-profit organizations in your area and do some online research.
 Or start making calls.
 Whoever answers the phone will be more than happy to talk to you about what they do and how they could use your donation, or if you have the ability and will, your volunteer time.

 - If you have questions about how your donation is being spent-call the place you donated to.
-Chances are good someone there will be more than happy to tell you exactly how your money helped the organization (or will help) because they love talking about what they do and you can bet your socks they are tracking every single dollar.
+I mentioned this before, but chances are good someone there will be more than happy to tell you exactly how your money helped the organization (or will help) because they love talking about what they do and you can bet your socks they are tracking every single dollar.

 - Vote.
-I know that sounds random, but I promise it’s not.
-When you’re a non-profit, you’re not at liberty to openly support candidates in elections, local or otherwise, that support what you do, the legislation that supports your mission, or funding (think the Violence Against Women Act) that supports your efforts.
+I know that sounds random and hokey, but I promise it’s not.
+When you’re a non-profit, you’re not at liberty to openly support candidates in elections (local or otherwise) that support what you do, the legislation that supports your mission, or funding (think the Violence Against Women Act) that supports your efforts.
 So pay attention to what candidates are saying about the causes you care about and vote accordingly.